DESIHIGH/desihigh/CODE_OF_CONDUCT.md

 ## 7. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. mjwilson@lbl.gov.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. 	desihighinitiative@gmail.com.